Gray Poodle Info || Genetics, Temperament, Care & Price

 Gray Poodle Grooming Requirements

 Gray Poodles need regular grooming to keep their coat healthy and looking good.
 Their curly or corded fur can mat and tangle easily, so brush it 2-3 times a week.
 Professional grooming every 4-6 weeks is recommended to keep their coat trimmed and neat.
-Clean their ears regularly to prevent infections, as their floppy ears can trap moisture.
+Poodle ear cleaning to prevent infections, as their floppy ears can trap moisture.
 Trim their nails every 3-4 weeks to avoid overgrowth and discomfort.
 Brush their teeth 2-3 times a week to prevent gum disease and bad breath.
-Bathe them every 3-4 weeks using a mild dog shampoo to keep their coat clean and shiny.
+Poodle bathing should be provided every 3-4 weeks using a mild poodle shampoo to keep their coat clean and shiny.

 Grooming Tips: